ChrisPiDr/MavNode/README.md

-A NodeJS implementation of the MavLink protocol with a web inteface over
+A NodeJS implementation of the MavLink protocol with a web interface using socket.io

 Usage -